-We also offer medical history disregarded (MHD) underwriting for groups larger than 100.
+We also offer medical history disregarded (MHD) underwriting for groups depending on size and history.
 Please contact us for a quotation about this.

 There are different processes depending on whether your treatment is done as an out-patient, requires you to be admitted into hospital, or if you require emergency medical evacuation.
 Please see our How to Claim page for the full process.

 14. How will my medical costs be paid?